05. Links: Connecting DHT Data Together¶

 Alice wants to show up in the public directory of artists, so she links her username entry to an

 Alice creates a listing for her debut EP album and links it to her agent ID entry.
-Listeners can now retrieve all the albums she’s recorded.
+Now listeners who know her agent ID can find the albums she’s published.

 She wants people to be able to find her album by genre, so she selects three applicable genres and links her album to them.

 _all_genres_anchor, whose value is hard-coded into the app.
 Listeners can query this anchor to get the full list of genres.